bikeshaving/crank/website/guides/06-working-with-typescript.md

 ---
 title: Working with TypeScript
 ---

 Crank is written in TypeScript, and provides some types out of box so you can type-check your components and JSX calls.

 ## Typing `this` in components
-Trying to reference `this` in a component without a type annotation for `this` will throw a type error in TypeScript‘s strict mode (you’ll see a message like `'this' implicitly has type 'any' because it does not have a type annotation`).
+Trying to reference `this` in a component without a `this` type annotation will throw a type error in TypeScript‘s strict mode (you’ll see a message like `'this' implicitly has type 'any' because it does not have a type annotation`).
 TypeScript exports the `Context` class so you can annotate your components with `Context` as `this`:

 ```tsx
 function *Timer (this: Context) {